Artelia/NIMPHS/paper/paper.md

 produce better visuals for these audiences.
 Such graphical outputs could ease the understanding of physical phenomena which take place in fluid simulations.

-Some of the previously quoted tools try to tackle this issue by providing photo-realistic 3D renderers (e.g., intel `OSPRay` [@ospray] in ParaView).
+Some of the previously quoted tools try to tackle this issue by providing photo-realistic 3D renderers (e.g., Intel `OSPRay` [@ospray] in ParaView).
 However, it is often difficult to add visually convincing scenes and contexts to significantly better these graphical outputs.
 Therefore, the tool `NIMPHS` is designed to be used for such applications.
 It is an add-on for Blender, the free and open source 3D creation suite.